 We have over 750 members in the Region.
 Our focus is on building on the professional standing of our members and forging collaborative working practices.
 CIHT Yorkshire & the Humber includes: City of Kingston upon Hull; East Ridings of Yorkshire; North East Lincolnshire; North Lincolnshire; North Yorkshire; South Yorkshire; West Yorkshire and York.
 We make a significant contribution to the work of the Yorkshire & Humber Infrastructure Alliance.

-We are giving notice that the CIHT Yorkshire & the Humber Annual General Meeting will be held on 14th April 2021.
+The Yorkshire & the Humber committee held their 2021 Annual General Meeting on 14th April 2021.

 We would love to hear from you.